-Copperknob.co.uk is the website recognized as the repository for official step sheets for line dancing.
-At the time of this writing, the Copperknob website has 124,895 line dance step sheets!
-That means it is closing in on a quarter-million choreographed line dances!
+Copperknob.co.uk is the repository for official step sheets for line dancing.
+Currently, the Copperknob website has over 150,000 line dance step sheets!
+That means it now has over a quarter-million choreographed line dances!

+But obviously, not all line dances are created equal!
 Many line dances are good – they have their moment but then get replaced by the next new wave of dances.
-They tend to come and go, but some do stick around for longer than others of course.
+They tend to come and go, but some stick around for longer than others of course.

-But then there are some dances that are different!
-Some are just classic and timeless and are special.
-They are too stubborn to ever go away–we love them so much!
+But then some dances are different!
+The classic line dances are timeless and special.
+They are too stubborn ever to go away–we love them so much!

-So, this is the question I’m trying to answer today: What are the line dances that have something special about them, that have some magic dust–some sort of perfect combination of all that we love, to make them unforgettable?
-These are the classics!
-The timeless line dances, the dances that withstand the test of time!
+So, what are the classic line dances that have something special about them, that have some magic dust–a perfect combination of all that we love, to make them unforgettable?
+These are the classic line dances!
+The timeless line dances that withstand the test of time!

-24 of the classic, timeless line dances that have endured the test of time and we’re still dancing today!
+24 of the classic line dances–timeless line dances that have endured the test of time and we’re still dancing today!
 (Click on them to pop down to more information and lessons for each one!)

 1. Electric Slide – Ric Silver (1976)